ChicoState/djsongmatch-ux/phaseIII/README.md

 addition to the Export button in the top navigation bar, there should be another button in the playlist table that enables them to export their playlist.

+Based on the positive comments received by users regarding our tooltips and help screens, our design should not prioritize significantly changing the tooltip and help menu areas of our interface.

 ## Caveats